grantila/react-tree-reconciler/README.md

 To create a component which shouldn't be able to have children, use `makeVoidComponent`.

+You can import the frontend-parts (component construction logic) from `react-tree-reconciler/components` to not get the potential dependency issues when importing the whole package.

 ## Connecting a React component with a class